mscarey/legislice/docs/guides/downloading.rst

 URL path in a web address, the ``path`` format is a series of labels connected with forward slashes.
-The first part identifies the jurisdiction, the second part (if any) identifies the legislative code within that jurisdiction, and so on.
+The first part identifies the jurisdiction, the second part (if any) identifies the legislative code within that jurisdiction, the third part identifies the next-level division of the code such as a numbered title, and so on.

 If we don’t know the right citation for the provision we want, we can sign in to an AuthoritySpoke account and